16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 • NEVER run out of batteries!

-• When coiled are light-weight and take up very little room in your bag.
+• Are light-weight and take up very little room in your bag.

 • Are my preferred means of taking phone calls (make sure you get a set with a built-in microphone control).